 Detecting instances of sub-optimal performance is only useful if you can be notified when those problems occur.
 You can create thresholds on Streams that when crossed, send alerts to everyone that needs to know about it.
 Thresholds can be set for an error percentile, latency, or operations per second, on any operation within your distributed system.

-Lightstep continually monitors the data in the Satellites and checks that data against the thresholds you configured.
+Lightstep continually monitors the data sent from the Microsatellites and checks that data against the thresholds you configured.
 Alert messages indicate what threshold has been crossed and include sample traces indicative of the problem.
 This is incredibly useful during fire-fighting scenarios where up-to-date trace data can quickly identify the source of an issue.

 Lightstep integrates with Slack and PagerDuty to send alerts and also supports other tools and services through customizable webhooks.